 Unexpected Emotional, Psychological and Psychiatric Effects of Sleep Deprivation

-There has been a resurgence of interest in the effects of sleep deprivation on our psyches since a recent Wall Street Journal article entitled, The Unexpected Ways Sleep Deprivation Makes Life Tougher was published.
-As a sleep doctor, I applaud any effort to raise awareness of the dangers of sleep deprivation.
+There has been a resurgence of interest in the effects of poor sleep habits on our psyches after the Wall Street Journal published an article entitled, The Unexpected Ways Sleep Deprivation Makes Life Tougher.
+As a sleep doctor, I applaud any effort to raise awareness of the mental health problems associated with sleep deprivation.
 The article focused on research by Dr. Mathew Walker and other sleep researchers linking sleep deprivation with impairment in our "emotional intelligence."
 To summarize the article's findings, sleep deprivation can cause: